Birds around the North Sea is a photo project by Sijmen Hendriks.

 Inevitably, these threats will be visible in many images.

 Being a Dutch photographer, Sijmen Hendriks started this project on the Dutch coast.
 In 2007 a visit to Shetland followed.
 Now he has visited all seven countries on the North Sea, most countries several times.

-In 2019 a photobook will be published with the results of the project.
+In oct 2019 ‘Turn the tide’ will be published, a photobook with the results of the project.